robertranjan/kpcli/README.md

 ### steps

-1. List all entries from KDBX_DATABASE.kdbx to ./database1.out
+1. List all entries from ${KDBX_DATABASE} to ./database1.out
-2. List all entries from DATABASE_BACKUP.kdbx to ./database2.out
+2. List all entries from ${DATABASE_BACKUP} to ./database2.out
-3. Run a diff between ./database1.out and ./database2.out and show the diffs
+3. Run a diff between ./database1.out and ./database2.out